-For me personally, I took what I learned from entertaining at private parties and started working at corporate events.
-What I learned from stage performing made it easy for me to develop school, library, and park district shows.
+I took what I learned from entertaining at private parties and started working at corporate events.
+What I learned from stage performing made it easy to develop school, library, and park district shows.

-With over 35-years of balloon entertaining, I have no need to stack balloons.
-I bite my tongue as I wanted to say, “Yes.
-I’ll do it”, but realize I can not do it all.
+With over 35-years of balloon entertaining, I do not need to stack balloons.
+I bit my tongue as I wanted to say, “Yes.
+I’ll do it”, but realized I could not do it all.

 My advice is to take what you are good at, become great at it, and network your business.
 With time your company will develop a style and market of its own, and you will look at those “competitors” as businesses that do something different from you.